 Friction caused by collars on jackets can lead to frizzy broken hair.
 Make sure to keep your hair on the outside of your collar to decrease friction.
 Or consider putting hair up in a chignon, which compacts the ends and decreases the chance of exposure.

 Always apply a protective serum to hair.
-A good serum will protect from heated tools, UV, extreme cold exposure and static electricity.
+A good serum will protect from heated tools, UV, extreme cold exposure, and static electricity.
 Apply it to wet hair before blow-drying and then a little every day on dry hair.
 People also mention fabric softening sheets will aid against static electricity, but quite frankly I’d rather opt for a protective serum that does it all.

 Eating foods rich in vitamins and minerals is a sure way to keep your scalp and hair healthy.
-A well-balanced diet, with the correct nutrition and as hydration is important to hair health.
+A well-balanced diet, with the correct nutrition and hydration, is important to hair health.
 Let’s not forget to get several glasses of water a day too!
 Hydration will go a long way in keeping hair healthy and looking good.

 Indoor heating is the main contributor to static electricity in winter hair.
 Use a humidifier to help overcome the air dryness, and your hair (and skin!) will greatly benefit from this.
 Consider a high-performance hair mask to add nutrition and moisture to both scalp and hair.
 Apply this weekly, or bi-weekly, before adding conditioner.
 Applying conditioner last closes down the hair cuticle and locks in the moisture from the mask.
 We recommend Iles formula hair mask and conditioner.
 Both are included in the Iles Spa Pack.
 You’ll even get the ph neutral shampoo and detangling comb to keep in your purse — perfect for dealing with long hair under hats and coat necklines.